-There are plenty of reasons to plan your holiday in Sri Lanka, including its rich history, unique culture and abundance of wildlife – but no itinerary would be complete without a visit to one of the island’s amazing beaches.
+There are plenty of reasons to plan a holiday in Sri Lanka, including its rich history, unique culture and abundance of wildlife – but no itinerary would be complete without a visit to the island’s amazing beaches.
 With so many to choose from, you don’t have to limit yourself to just one!

 Each shore has its own amazing atmosphere, so here’s a guide that takes you from Sri Lanka’s west coast to its east, with a stop at all the beaches that you won’t want to miss!

 We begin our journey in the town of Chilaw, 80 kilometres north of Colombo on the island’s north western shores.
 Named for the glow of its glimmering coastline that can be seen for miles around, Silver Beach attracts visitors with its clean shores and inviting waters.
 It is located close to Chilaw Beach Park, a landscaped pathway lined with large coconut trees that allows visitors to stroll along the water’s edge.
 Walk through the path when the sun is strongest, relaxing in the shade of the trees, before retiring to the beach to watch the sun go down!